Solinea/goldstone-server/docs/HACKING.md

 ## Building the Goldstone Containers

 All supporting services are available as docker containers.
-To build the containers locally, run the following commands:

-    $ cd $PROJECT_HOME/goldstone-server/docker
-    $ boot2docker up
-    $ eval "$(boot2docker shellinit)"
-    $ bin/build_containers.sh
-    $ boot2docker down

-## Initialize Goldstone Server

 This step configures the Goldstone Server database, and is the final step before running the application.
 It only needs to be done the first time you start Goldstone, and when you change ES or PostgreSQL schema.
-You can rerun this step if you want to wipe the database clean; however, it will not remove existing data in PostgreSQL and Elasticsearch.
+You can rerun this step if you want to reinitialize, but realize that it will remove existing data in PostgreSQL and Elasticsearch.

-To initialize Goldstone Server, use the goldstone_init fabric task:

     $ cd $PROJECT_HOME/goldstone-server
-    $ ./bin/start_dev_env.sh
-    $ fab goldstone_init
+    $ bin/init_dev_env.sh
     $ fab -f installer_fabfile.py -H 172.24.4.100 configure_stack

-### Re-initializing Goldstone Server

-If there have been significant data model changes in Goldstone, you may need to drop and recreate the database, then rerun the goldstone_init task.
-To do that, execute the following commands while the postgres docker ontainer is running (the password will be the one you provided when running goldstone_init the last time):

-    $ cd $PROJECT_HOME/goldstone-server
-    $ dropdb -U postgres -h 127.0.0.1 goldstone   # password goldstone
-    $ createdb -U postgres -h 127.0.0.1 goldstone   # password goldstone
-    $ fab goldstone_init
-    $ fab -H 172.24.4.100 configure_stack

 If you prefer to configure your own OpenStack, you will need to follow the instructions for configuring OpenStack hosts in the [INSTALL](http://goldstone-server.readthedocs.org/en/latest/INSTALL/) guide.
 You should also update your `postactivate` script to use proper values for the `OS_*` settings.